The n100 Google update: why rank tracking just got expensive

 Many SEO reports rely on “Average Position” or “Visibility Score.”
 These metrics assume you have a complete picture of the SERP.

-The Scenario: You track 1,000 long-tail keywords.
-You usually rank around position #45 for many of them.
+Say you track 1,000 long-tail keywords and usually rank around position #45 for many of them.

-Pre-Update: Your tracker saw the Page 4 rankings.
-It reported: “Keyword A: Rank 45”.
-Average Position: 45.
+Pre-update, your tracker saw the Page 4 rankings and reported “Keyword A: Rank 45”.
+Average position: 45.

-Post-Update: Your tracker, trying to save money, stops scraping after Page 2 (Rank 20).
-It reports: “Keyword A: Not in Top 20”.
-It assigns a default value of “100” or “NULL”.
-New Average Position: 100.
+Post-update, your tracker (trying to save money) stops scraping after Page 2 (Rank 20).
+It reports “Keyword A: Not in Top 20” and assigns a default value of “100” or “NULL”.
+New average position: 100.

 The economic ripple effect

-1. The “Cheap” Tier: Will rely on caching and shallow crawls.
-They will serve you data that is 3-4 days old (cached) or limited to Top 10 results.
-They will be affordable but inaccurate.
+The cheap tier relies on caching and shallow crawls.
+They serve data that’s 3-4 days old (cached) or limited to Top 10 results.
+Affordable but inaccurate.

-2. The “Premium” Tier: Will pay the “Google Tax.”
-They will charge $200+ for what used to cost $50.
-But they will provide accurate, deep, daily data.
+The premium tier pays the “Google Tax.”
+They charge $200+ for what used to cost $50, but provide accurate, deep, daily data.

-3. The DIY Tier: More companies will try to bring scraping in-house to control costs, only to realize that managing residential proxies and solving CAPTCHAs at scale is a full-time engineering job.
+The DIY tier: companies bringing scraping in-house to control costs, only to realize that managing residential proxies and solving CAPTCHAs at scale is a full-time engineering job.

 Adapting your scraping strategy